-Read other guest reviews and find booking information for the Parker Guest House on TripAdvisor.
+Read other guest reviews and find booking information for the Parker Guest House.

-Harvey Milk was one of the most famous residents in the San Francisco Castro.
+Harvey Milk was one of the most famous residents in San Francisco Castro.
 He was passionate about equal rights for the gay community.
-His outspoken nature and ability to make people feel that they fit in somewhere was what made him so popular.
+His outspoken nature and ability to make people feel that they fit in somewhere were what made him so popular.

 He did a lot for the gay community in the Castro.
 He was the first to organize the Castro Street Fair and was dubbed the 'Mayor of Castro Street'.